ggujangi/ggu.system.ui/README.md

 ### Hide the Status Bar on Android 4.0 and Lower

 - #### Setting an activity theme
-  - It's easier to maintain and less error-prone <br/>
-  - It results in smoother UI transitions
   ``` xml
   <application
     ...